rancher/rke1-docs/docs/config-options/cloud-providers/openstack/openstack.md

 title: OpenStack Cloud Provider
 ---

-To enable the OpenStack cloud provider, besides setting the name as `openstack`, there are specific configuration options that must be set as defined below.
+To enable the OpenStack cloud provider, besides setting the name as `openstack`, specific configuration options must be set as defined below.
 The OpenStack configuration options are grouped into different sections and they must be nested under the `rancher_kubernetes_engine_config` directive in the cluster config YAML file.
-For more information on the configuration file structure please see the [Rancher RKE Cluster Configuration Reference](https://ranchermanager.docs.rancher.com/reference-guides/cluster-configuration/rancher-server-configuration/rke1-cluster-configuration#config-file-structure-in-rancher).
+For more information on the configuration file structure, please see the [Rancher RKE Cluster Configuration Reference](https://ranchermanager.docs.rancher.com/reference-guides/cluster-configuration/rancher-server-configuration/rke1-cluster-configuration#config-file-structure-in-rancher).

 ```yaml
 cloud_provider: